 In our Work Truck Attachments segment, we primarily compete with regional manufacturers of snow and ice control equipment for light trucks.
 While we are the most geographically diverse company in our industry, we may face increasing competition in the markets in which we operate.
 Additionally, in our Work Truck Solutions segment, we compete with other market leaders in the municipal snow and ice manufacturing and truck upfit industries.
 In saturated markets, price competition may lead to a decrease in our market share or a compression of our margins, both of which would affect our profitability.
 Moreover, current or future competitors may grow their market share and develop superior service and may have or may develop greater financial resources, lower costs, superior technology or more favorable operating conditions than we maintain.
 As a result, competitive pressures we face may cause price reductions for our products, which would affect our profitability or result in decreased sales and operating income.
 Additionally, saturation of the markets in which we compete or channel conflicts among our brands and shifts in consumer preferences may increase these competitive pressures or may result in increased competition among our distributors and affect our sales and profitability.
 In addition, price competition among the distributors that sell our products could lead to significant margin erosion among our distributors, which could in turn result in compressed margins or loss of market share for us.
-Management believes that, after ourselves, the next largest competitors for light trucks are The Toro Company (the manufacturer of the Boss brand of snow and ice control equipment) and Buyers Products Company, and that these companies represent our primary competitors for light trucks are Monroe and Viking, and that these companies represent our primary competitors for leavy truck market share for our Work Truck Attachments segment.
-Management believes that, after ourselves for uprimary competitors for heavy trucks are
+Management believes that, after ourselves, the next largest competitors in the market for snow and ice control equipment for light trucks are The Toro Company (the manufacturer of the Boss brand of snow and ice control equipment) and Buyers Products Company, and that these companies represent our primary competitors for light truck market share for our Work Truck Attachments segment.
+Management believes that, after ourselves, the next largest competitors in the market for snow and ice control equipment for heavy trucks are Monroe and Viking, and that these companies represent our primary competitors for heavy truck market share for our Work Truck Solutions segment.
+Management believes that other regional market leaders in the truck upfitting industry are Knapheide, Reading, Palfleet and Autotruck, and that these companies represent our primary competitors for the upfit market share for our Work Truck Solutions segment.